Women's, Gender, and African American Studies

 Who Are We?

-Women's and Gender Studies is a field study that empowers students to work across disciplines and investigate how complex cultural, social and political contexts shape race, gender and sexuality.
+Women's, Gender, and African American Studies is a field study that empowers students to work across disciplines and investigate how complex cultural, social and political contexts shape race, gender and sexuality.
 Course offerings include Introduction to Women's and Gender Studies, Feminist Theory, Political Economy of Sexuality, International Women's Issues, Special Topics courses, and a Capstone Project.
 Graduates have pursued careers in Social Work, Politics, Journalism, Medicine, Academia, Human Resources, Architecture, and Activism.

 You can donate to TWO different funds and directly support the Women's & Gender Studies Department: The Andrea Lauren Scamihorn Memorial Scholarship, and the Women’s Studies Fund.